 - instilling in youngsters the values of leadership and academic excellence

 - giving all kids (regardless of income, race, gender) the opportunity to develop their tennis skills so they can derive a life time of enjoyment from the sport

 Exclusive Benefits For NJTL participants in USTA Southern

 Arthur Ashe Essay Contest Trip to Winston-Salem Open

 All expense paid trip to the Winston-Salem Open to experience the inner workings of a professional tennis tournament and interact with the players.
 To be eligible, you must submit an essay for the National Arthur Ashe Essay Contest.
 One winner from each state will be chosen from those contestants that did NOT win the National trip to New York.
 Click here for the Essay Contest application and rules.

-Contact Yasmine Osborn, USTA Southern Managing Director of Diversity, Grants and NJTL.
+Contact Cee Jai Jones, USTA Southern Director of Diversity, NJTL & Grants.